NicholasBHubbard/Pllisp/README.md

 # Pllisp

-A toy Lisp programming language that compiles to LLVM.
+A lisp programming language that compiles to LLVM.

 This project is currently in development.